Eclan/NewHorizons/README.md

 Blalock, H. M., Jr. (1960).
 Social statistics.
 McGraw-Hill.
 Gerd Gigerenzer, Mindless statistics, The Journal of Socio-Economics, Volume 33, Issue 5, 2004, Pages 587-606, ISSN 1053-5357, https://doi.org/10.1016/j.socec.2004.09.033.
 (https://www.sciencedirect.com/science/article/pii/S1053535704000927)

+***************************************** Self Assessment *****************************************

+My name is Eric Clancy and I have been in the Computer Science program at Southern New Hampshire University and graduated May of 2021.
+Before engaging with the university, I was just tinkering with C++ coding for fun to figure out how simple operations functioned.
+When I found myself spending many hours of trying to decipher simple operations of the code, that is when I met my wife, Christine.
+She knew I wanted to learn more about coding and began her trek on my outlooks of how to learn that.
+My loving wife re-activated my GI Bill from the military and began phone calls to schools.
+Southern New Hampshire University piqued my interest and none the less had a great military advisor call me and speak with me with clarity and laid out the entire program of what I needed.
+I was ready to make the next push and jump in.

+The courses that were placed in front of myself were not an easy task to complete.
+As I was learning about coding there was so many different avenues of that field.
+I was unaware of ninety percent of courses that were being taught to me from SNHU.
+The first class that sunk in deep was the software automation course.
+The programmers code sent to an individual to dissect and find bugs that would normally not show on a “normal” user run of the program.
+This was identifying issues that could be automated and run through a script that was generated to create those errors.
+The next course that I found to be paramount in my journey to software field was Secure Coding.
+Secure Coding introduced to me the fact that proper syntax and little variables could open a wide door for un-ethical individuals to begin to infiltrate your code/program.
+Again, showing me that creating secure code was a must if creating code, especially for a company that has sensitive information.
+Best practices need to be more than just a best but a must that should be present and always in the mind of the programmer.
+The third but not final important concept is the knowledge of Reverse Software Engineering.
+Once again, this course opened my eyes more on the field of software development.
+Able to re-learn code without source code is a big step in understanding another process that was out of my head.
+This could show weakness and if the programmers practiced Secure Coding and Test Automation of their software, reverse engineering code would not be necessary.
+Which I was wrong about software reverse engineering, can be once again another method of testing just with a program that you do not have access with.
+All the tools mentioned above are verification and validation methods of a good sound program and well-structured code.
+The code created has many ways of testing and making sure there are no holes for hackers to sneak in.

+Which “section” in that field do you ask?
+The answer to that question and the teachings from SNHU show that I can engage in many different sectors with the software field.
+I am new to this and would take an entry level position with this company and if that goal runs dry after obtaining my degree, I will look elsewhere with the smallest time gap of obtaining the degree.
+My specialization will be decided with the current opportunity presented to me.
+I am eager to begin another chapter in my life and software development is in that next chapter.